Imelda Marcos: Return from exile (1991–present)

-On November 4, 1991, Imelda and her children were allowed to return to the Philippines by President Corazon Aquino after living in exile in Hawaii for more than five years to face charges of tax fraud and corruption.
+On November 4, 1991, President Corazon Aquino allowed Imelda and her children to return to the Philippines so they could be formally charged in their tax fraud and corruption cases – part of the government's effort to convince Swiss courts to return the money in the Marcos's Swiss Bank accounts to the Philippine government.

 After her return from exile, Imelda returned to politics.

 In 1992, Imelda ran for president in the 1992 Philippine presidential election, finishing 5th out of 7 candidates.

 She was elected as a congresswoman of Leyte during the 1995 Philippine general election, representing the first district, despite facing a disqualification lawsuit in which the Supreme Court ruled in her favor.

-She sought the presidency again in the 1998 Philippine presidential election, but later withdrew to support the eventual winner Joseph Estrada while she finished 9th among 11 candidates.
+She chose not to seek re-election in Congress and instead sought the presidency again in the 1998 Philippine presidential election, but later withdrew to support the eventual winner Joseph Estrada, while she finished 9th among 11 candidates.
 She considered running for mayor of Manila in the 2001 Philippine general election but did not push through with it.

-In November 2006, Marcos started her own business, a fashion label "Imelda Collection" including jewelry, clothing and shoes with the help of her daughter Imee Marcos.
+In November 2006, Marcos started her own business, a fashion label "Imelda Collection" including jewelry, clothing and shoes with the help of her daughter Imee.

-Imelda ran for the second district of Ilocos Norte in the 2010 Philippine House of Representatives elections to replace her son, Ferdinand Jr., who ran for senator under the Nacionalista Party.
+Imelda ran for the second district of Ilocos Norte in the 2010 Philippine House of Representatives elections to replace her son, Ferdinand Jr. (Bongbong), who ran for senator under the Nacionalista Party.
 During her term, she held the position of Millennium Development Goals committee chair in the Lower House.

 She was re-elected on May 14, 2013, and on May 9, 2016, for a third and final term.

-In October 2018, Marcos filed her certificate of candidacy to run for governor of Ilocos Norte in the 2019 Philippine general election to replace her daughter, Imee, who ran for senator.
-However, following her conviction of graft, she withdrew from the race a month later and was substituted by her grandson Matthew Manotoc, who was initially her running mate for vice governor and the eventual winner.
+In October 2018, Marcos filed her certificate of candidacy to run for governor of Ilocos Norte in the 2019 Philippine general election to replace her daughter, Imee, who was term-limited and chose to run for senator.
+However, following her conviction of graft, she withdrew from the race a month later and was substituted by her grandson Matthew Manotoc, initially her running mate for vice governor.
+Manotoc eventually won the gubernatorial race.

+Marcos underwent a successful angioplasty at St. Luke's Medical Center – Global City, Taguig on May 7, 2023.
+She was hospitalized in March 2024 after contracting a suspected case of pneumonia.